FelixOnline/v2/content/articles/2016-5-6-i-just-got-my-phd-will-you-marry-me.md

 imported: true
 ---

 Adorable or terrible?
 At Wednesday’s postgraduate graduation ceremony a student who, judging from his gown, had just completed a PhD, proposed to his girlfriend onstage at the Royal Albert Hall.
 Cameras are set up that project close ups of those crossing the stage up onto a screen behind it for the audience to see.
-After shaking hands with the President, each student has their moment in the sun, where their post\-graduation faces are shown on the big screen for all to see.
-Some choose to smile embarrassedly, while braver students will dane to do a thumbs\-up or peace sign.
+After shaking hands with the President, each student has their moment in the sun, where their post-graduation faces are shown on the big screen for all to see.
+Some choose to smile embarrassedly, while braver students will dane to do a thumbs-up or peace sign.
 This unnamed student whipped out a sign and a comically large engagement ring.
 How do you follow that?
 Judging from the scenes outside, Sharon said yes.
 TODO: image from